 Enter the amount of net operating loss deduction included in your federal adjusted gross income that was derived from Arizona sources.
 Do not include any amount of the loss that has already been deducted for Arizona purposes.
-Also, do not include any loss for which you took a separate subtraction on an amended return filed for a prior tax year under the special net operating loss transition rule.

 For information on deducting a net operating loss carryback, see Arizona Department of Revenue Income Tax Procedure ITP 99-1.